 Another possible sign of creativity is tool use.
 Yet again, there is room for skepticism, according to Robert Shumaker, biologist and coordinator of the Orangutan Language Project at the National Zoo’s Think Tank.
 He gives the example of the bolas spider, which is named after the throwing weapon used by South American gauchos.
 Bolas spiders make a ball from silk and then throw it at prey to catch them.

 When an insect flies by, they throw it and it attaches to the insect because it’s sticky and they reel them in.
 It’s very complex.
 Very impressive.
 Very dramatic.
-But all available information tells us that it’s completely controlled from this animal’s genetic history.[xxxvi]
+But all available information tells us that it’s completely controlled from this animal’s genetic history.[xli]

-At the end of the day, our creative abilities are mired in mystery says linguist Noam Chomsky, Professor of Linguistics (Emeritus) at Massachusetts Institute of Technology:
+At the end of the day, our creative abilities are mired in mystery says linguist Noam Chomsky, Professor of Linguistics (Emeritus) at Massachusetts Institute of Technology.

 Natural selection of selfish genes gave us big brains which were originally useful for survival in a purely utilitarian sense.
 Once those big brains, with their linguistic and other capacities, were in place, there is no contradiction at all in saying that they took off in wholly new ‘emergent’ directions, including directions opposed to the interests of selfish genes.
 There is nothing self-contradictory about emergent properties.
 Electronic computers, conceived as calculating machines, emerge as word processors, chess players, encyclopedias, telephone switchboards, even, I regret to say, electronic horoscopes.
 No fundamental contradictions are there to ring philosophical alarm bells.
 Nor in the statement that our brains have overtaken, even overreached, their Darwinian provenance.[xlv]

 The question remains: how could an immaterial mind possibly author the actions of a material brain?
 How could something nonphysical ever “push” something physical—even if that nonphysical thing was a tiny neuron?
-That’s still an excellent question.
+Behe put it this way:

 At the most basic level of matter, the quantum level, events are understood by most physicists to be physically uncaused.
-Perhaps there are nonphysical events that can affect quantum ones in a purposeful way, in turn affecting the brain.[xli]
+Perhaps there are nonphysical events that can affect quantum ones in a purposeful way, in turn affecting the brain.[xlviii]

 That’s what we will look at next, when we ask, “How do we perceive words?”